Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Bayesian Models for Uncertainty Estimation

-In Ref.~\cite{Yan:2024yir} a new Bayesian hierarchical model is proposed as a generalized likelihood, that is modeled via the Gaussian mixture model (GMM).
-In this section, we apply the GMM to the combination of the three $\alpha_s(M_Z)$ measurements in Table~\ref{tab:gaussian_combination}, with the aim of capturing the multi-modal feature of this data set with large spread.\footnote{A more complete implementation of the GMM requires modification of the $\chi^2$ loss function, contributed from each experimental data set included in the fit, that we do not perform here.}
+The Gaussian mixture model (GMM) proposed in Ref.~\cite{Yan:2024yir} is a new Bayesian hierarchical model in which the hyperprior is determined from data through the use of statistical information criteria.
+In this section, we summarize an application of the GMM to combine the $\alpha_s(M_Z)$ values with a large spread in Table~\ref{tab:gaussian_combination} by capturing the multimodal feature of these data.
+Appendix~\ref{app:GMM_AIC} discusses technical aspects of this combination.

-In the GMM, $K$ Gaussian components are introduced so that the likelihood is modeled as
+In the GMM, $K$ Gaussian components are introduced, so that the likelihood is modeled as

 where $w_k$ are mixture weights.
 The optimal value of $K$ is determined using model selection criteria such as the Akaike Information Criteria (AIC)~\cite{Akaike} and Bayesian Information Criteria (BIC)~\cite{BIC}.
 For the present combination, the choice of $K = 2$ minimizes both the AIC and BIC.
-Note that $K = 1$ corresponds to the standard $\chi^2$ combination in Eq.~\eqref{eq:chi2_alpha}.
-Minimizing the GMM log-likelihood yields a bimodal posterior for $\alpha_s(M_Z)$.
-Following the procedure of Ref.~\cite{Yan:2024yir}, we extract the $\alpha_s(M_Z)$ central value and its uncertainty from this distribution, and find
+Note that $K = 1$ corresponds to the standard $\chi^2$ combination in Table~\ref{tab:gaussian_combination}.
+Minimizing the AIC score with respect to $K$ yields a bimodal posterior for $\alpha_s(M_Z)$.
+Following the procedure of Ref.~\cite{Yan:2024yir}, we extract the $\alpha_s(M_Z)$ central value and its uncertainty from this distribution and find

-We observe that, adopting a tolerance $T$ such that $\Delta\chi^2 = T^2 \simeq 33$ (equivalent to a scaling factor $e_S \simeq 6.2$, see Sec.~\ref{PDG-Uncertainty-combination} for the definition of the error scaling factor) produces an $\alpha_s(M_Z)$ uncertainty from $\Delta \chi^2$ that is comparable to that obtained via the GMM:

-In contrast, a scaling value of $e_S\approx 6.9$ or equivalently, $T^2\approx 48.2$, produces the same value of uncertainty estimate as produced by the global tolerance criterion given in Eq.~\eqref{eq:global_tolerance}.
+Importantly, this estimate is obtained without inflating the errors, i.e., for the error rescaling factor $e_S=1$.
+We have also examined the combination under the tentative scaling of errors by a factor $e_S>1$.
+We find that the $K=2$ combination with $e_S\approx 1$ is always preferred (has the lowest AIC score), closely followed by the traditional $K=1$ combination with $e_S \approx 3.5$ that has a marginally higher score -- see Fig.~\ref{fig:aic_vs_es} in Appendix~\ref{app:GMM_AIC}.
+Thus, it would not be unreasonable to also consider the $K=1$ case when $e_S\approx 3.5$ to determine the $\alpha_s$ uncertainty.
+This choice, however, produces a poor agreement with the input data in Table~\ref{tab:gaussian_combination}, with a large value of $\sum_i\chi^2(\overline\alpha_s,\alpha_{s,i},\sigma_i)$ as well as a too small uncertainty.
+We therefore do not pursue it.